enkodellc/blazorboilerplate/README.md

 This project is licensed under the terms of the [MIT license](LICENSE).

 ### Problem Solving Tips
+- If you are having issues wih authentication or any other strange behavior try using Incognito mode / different browser.
 - Make sure you have all pre-requisites installed.
 - Keep It Simple Stupid: If you are running into issues with SQL / connection string.
 First CHECK both appsettings.json (appsettings.production.json for production) and (appsettings.development.json for development).
 - Test out with SQLlite / file db.
 Then test out with a known good connection string.
 - Go back to the Origin: BlazorBoilerplate was built off of [BlazorWithIdentity](https://github.com/stavroskasidis/BlazorWithIdentity) so first step is to run this and try and publish.
 The reasoning is that this is a very lean project to reduce the amount of code and resources requiring debugging.
 - If still failing get on [Gitter BlazorBoilerplate](https://gitter.im/blazorboilerplate/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) for Blazor Boilerplate or  [Gitter aspnet/Blazor](https://gitter.im/aspnet/Blazor?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge).
-- Debugging is very limited on WebAssembly / Client-side Blazor, which this project is.
+- Debugging is very limited on WebAssembly / Client-side Blazor.
+Use Debug_SSB for debugging the UI.
+Just be aware of browser caching issues when switching modes.
  The server side of the project can easily be debugged, just not there yet on the client-side code.
- Take a look at the "Dual" branch for SSB / CSB options.
-It may be a bit outdated.
 - If you are getting compiler errors try and close VS delete your .vs directory in the solution folder.
 If that doesn't work delete the solution and redownload the repo.

 ### Postgres Support
 Delete Existing Migrations in the BlazorBoilerplate.Server/Migrations Folder and then create your own migrations:
-  `dotnet ef migrations add InitialApplicationDbMigration --context ApplicationDbContext -o Migrations\ApplicationDb`
+  -`dotnet ef migrations add InitialApplicationDbMigration --context ApplicationDbContext -o Migrations\ApplicationDb`
-  `dotnet ef migrations add InitialConfigurationDbMigration --context DbContextOptionsBuilder -o Migrations\ConfigurationDb`
+  -`dotnet ef migrations add InitialConfigurationDbMigration --context DbContextOptionsBuilder -o Migrations\ConfigurationDb`
-  `dotnet ef migrations add PersistedGrantDbContext --context PersistedGrantDbContext -o Migrations\PersistedGrantDb`
+  -`dotnet ef migrations add PersistedGrantDbContext --context PersistedGrantDbContext -o Migrations\PersistedGrantDb`

 ### Docker Support
 - Prerequisite: Install [Docker Desktop](https://go.microsoft.com/fwlink/?linkid=847268)